 “That resonated with me,” Turow says.
 “I tried being a writer years before.
 That didn’t work.
 So I stayed as a lawyer-writer.
 He was right.”

 Awarding $200,000 was huge for FSG and there was concern the publisher had blown too much of its acquisitions budget on a single writer.
-Advances like that were for keeping famous authors like Philip Ross in their stable, not newbies like Turow.
+Advances like that were for keeping famous authors like Philip Roth in their stable, not newbies like Turow.
 But those fears quickly disappeared when FSG auctioned the paperback rights for $670,000.
 The publisher had made a profit on Presumed Innocent before even publishing the book.